PMEMD runs on many models of NVIDIA GPUs

 - Tesla K20 / K20X / K40 / K80

 - Quadro cards supporting SM3.0 or 3.5

-While we recommend CUDA 9.1 or 9.2 for the best speed of the resulting executables, the
+past, we have recommended CUDA 9.1 or 9.2 for the best speed of the

-following compilers revisions are the minimum requirements for different tiers of
+are the minimum requirements for different tiers of hardware:

 - GTX-1080 cards require NVIDIA Driver version >= 367.27 for reliable